koushikswarna/Lending-Club-Dataset-Project/README.md

 - **Scaling**: `StandardScaler` applied to features.
 - **Train-test split**: 50-50 split used in this project.

-> **Note:** Any print statements used during development for debugging have been intentionally removed from this repository for clarity.
+> **Note:** Any print statements used during development for debugging or for any use in general have been intentionally removed from this repository for clarity.

 ---